All Episodes

 What must they think of us?

-Matt Wauer asks Pat Buchanan, gas prices.
+Matt Wauer asks Pat Buchanan gas prices.

-The President made suggestions.
+The president made suggestions.

 The Senate's looking into the big oil companies.

-There's uh there's all kinds of talk out there.
+There's all kinds of talk out there.

 And then Lauer says this.

-Instead of buying us off and threatening us like a bunch of he used the word whores, just solve the problem.
+Instead of buying us off and threatening us like a bunch of, he used the word whores, just solve the problem.

 In the short term, Matt, the answer is no.